HarrisonStokes/21-Bit-Microprocessor/README.md

 * Must be a custom ISA.

 ## Architecture
-The architecture of the microprocessor is fairly straightforward and consists of 8 instructions with an instruction bit width of 21.
+The architecture of the microprocessor is straightforward, featuring 8 instructions with an instruction bit width of 21 bits.

 ### Microprocessor Top Level Connections
 ![Microprocessor connection overview](https://github.com/HarrisonStokes/21-Bit-Microprocessor/blob/main/Pictures/Block_Diagram.png)